bennadel/git-cheat-sheet/README.md

 git pull master --rebase

 I want to list the files in a given commit

-I want to see which branches have already been | not been merged.

 I want to delete a branch.